 Hassan Bano Burki, Chief of Party at USAID, supported Pakistan Regional Economic Integration Activity (PREIA).
 He said that the timely implementation of the e-commerce policy could allow the Pakistani market to benefit from the opportunities in the digital space available to local and foreign firms.

 He added that people still have trust issues in online payments.
 He said that a complicated tax regime is a barrier to the sector’s growth and new firms that try into it.
-Currently, all provinces have a different GST regime, which results in multiple layers of taxation that hurt the taxpayer.
-According to expert relief in tax help in boost E-Commerce
+All provinces have a different GST regime, resulting in multiple taxation layers that hurt the taxpayer.
+According to expert, relief in tax help boosts E-Commerce.

 Ministry of Commerce

 Aisha Moriani, Joint Secretary Ministry of Commerce (MoC), told the participants that the Cabinet had approved an e-commerce policy.
-The ministry is now working with the e-commerce industry stakeholders for timely implementation of the policy
+The ministry is now working with the e-commerce industry stakeholders to timely implement the policy.

-This policy trained at bringing the cost of doing business down for e-commerce firms, She said.
+She said this policy trained to reduce the cost of doing business for e-commerce firms.
 She added that e-commerce initiatives would help export enterprises better connect with the rest of the world through online marketing and financial channels.

 Gonzalo Valera, Senior Economist at World Bank, said that World Bank is keen to help the Ministry of Commerce with e-commerce reforms.
-However, Pakistan has one of the lowest internet penetrations, which is hindering it in achieving potential e-commerce gains, he observed.
+However, he observed that Pakistan has one of the lowest internet penetrations, hindering it from achieving potential e-commerce gains.

 According to FBR

 Afnan Khan from the Federal Board of Revenue (FBR) informed the participants that FBR is making efforts to promote Pakistan National Single Window’s implementation.
 A commitment under the International Trade Facilitation Agreement.
-FBR expects that an initial version of National Single Window will be launched by December 2020, he said.
+FBR expects an initial version of the National Single Window to be launched by December 2020.

 According to the current situation, the government should facilitate online business and tax relief in e-commerce stores.
 E-commerce is an online way to increase the export of the country.
-Boost E-Commerce helps increase the Pakistani economy by increasing competition, lowering prices, and increasing productivity, creating downward inflation.
+Boosting & growing E-Commerce helps increase the Pakistani economy by increasing competition, lowering prices, and increasing productivity, creating downward inflation.
 However, The e-commerce world is eco-friendly since it dematerializes the retail process and uses economically efficient delivery services.